beezy-dev/verbose-couscous/docs/community/k8s-secrets.md

     Leverage the Kubernetes ```EncryptionConfiguration``` to handle data field encryption operation via the API server and a defined provider (See [API](#API) for more details).

 !!! bug
-    An "Encrypt-All" request for enhancement would be required to provide full protection.
+    A request for enhancement to the Kubernetes project might be required to provide encryption for every API object definition.

 ### Manifest

 One could consider to simply use the ```kubectl``` command to create the secret and it would be fine if the workstation is hardened to avoid memory and console footprints.
 But this would reduce the autonomy and velocity of a CI/CD development leveraging a container platform as it will require to have the endpoint owner to inject the secret, which at the end will still be base64 encoded within the etcd datastore if no

 Considering a GitOps approach, revisioning a Kubernetes Secret manifest is providing the sensitive data to the entire organization having read access and even more in case of breach.

 ### API